phalcon/documentation/docs/filter-validation.md

 );
 ```

 ### Callback
-By using [Phalcon\Filter\Validation\Validator\Callback][validation-validator-callback] you can execute custom function which must return boolean or new validator class which will be used to validate the same field.
+By using [Phalcon\Filter\Validation\Validator\Callback][validation-validator-callback] you can execute a custom function that must return boolean or a new validator class which will be used to validate the same field.
 By returning `true` validation will be successful, returning `false` will mean validation failed.
-When executing this validator Phalcon will pass data depending on what it is - if it's an entity (i.e. a model, a `stdClass` etc.) then entity will be passed, otherwise data (i.e an array like `$_POST`).
-There is example:
+When executing this validator Phalcon will pass data depending on what it is - if it's an entity (i.e. a model, a `stdClass` etc.) then the entity will be passed, otherwise data (i.e. an array like `$_POST`).
+There is an example:

 ```php
 <?php